openssl/openssl/Configurations/README-design.md

     INCLUDE[libssl]=include
     DEPEND[libssl]=libcrypto

-This is the top directory build.info file, and it tells us that two libraries are to be built, the include directory 'include/' shall be used throughout when building anything that will end up in each library, and that the library 'libssl' depend on the library 'libcrypto' to function properly.
+This is the top directory `build.info` file, and it tells us that two libraries are to be built, the include directory `include/` shall be used throughout when building anything that will end up in each library, and that the library `libssl` depend on the library `libcrypto` to function properly.

     # apps/build.info
     PROGRAMS=openssl